—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 This session is designed around application, not exposure.
 You'll leave having worked through your own communication challenge, not just heard about someone else's.

-A drafted explanation of your work — ready to use
+A clear explanation of your work, drafted and ready to use

 Optional: professional headshot